 The “Rick on the Road” blog is where I write on specific issues M&E issues that are of interest to me.

-The list of the most recent “Rick on the Road” editorial postings:
+Here is the list of the most recent “Rick on the Road” editorial postings:

 - Complex Theories of Change: Recipes for failure or for learning?

 - Measuring the impact of ideas: Some testable propositions

 - Another perspective on the uses of control groups